volodymyrhudyma/blog/content/blog/3-ways-to-mock-axios-in-jest.md

 tag:
   - JavaScript
 promote: false
-metaDescription: // META
-teaser: // TEASER
+metaDescription: Learn three ways to mock Axios in Jest and test API requests - jest.mock() function, jest-mock-axios or axios-mock-adapter libraries.
+shareImage: /img/mock-axios-in-jest.jpg
+teaser: Every developer should know how to create a function that makes an API request and how to test it properly.
+While creating such function is a relatively simple task (if you use good HTTP client, like axios), testing it requires some effort.
+It is not always good practice to performs calls...
 date: 2021-07-06T09:33:01.026Z
 ---
 Every developer should know how to create a function that makes an API request and how to test it properly.

 While creating such function is a relatively simple task (if you use good HTTP client, like [axios](https://github.com/axios/axios)), testing it requires some effort.

-You can't call the real API in tests, so the first thing you have to do is to mock them.
+It is not always good practice to performs calls to the real API in tests, so the first thing you have to do is to mock them.

 There are a lot of ways to achieve this in Jest, but today we will focus on three most popular ones.